Rocket lost during latest launch which was fast-tracked to avoid bad weather

 However, Rocket Lab said a problem occurred late in the flight during the second stage burn and the Electron rocket was lost.

-The launch included a 67-kilogramm earth-imaging satellite for Canon Electronics to photograph objects on the ground as small as 90 centimetres wide.
+The launch included a 67kg earth-imaging satellite for Canon Electronics to photograph objects on the ground as small as 90cm wide.

 It also included five shoebox-sized Earth observation satellites, for the San Francisco company Planet, which already has a fleet 120 of them.